 This post may contain affiliate links.
-FinanceSuperhero only recommends products which help Restore Order to the World of Finance.
+FinanceSuperhero only recommends products we know and trust ourselves.

-This may leave you feeling like you’re stuck between a rock and a hard place.
-After all, life is full of many competing demands, and managing your money is just one of them.
+This may leave you feeling deflated.
+After all, life is full of demands, and managing your money is just one of them.

-Maybe you’ve tried to get your spouse on board with managing your family’s finances.
+Maybe you’ve tried to get your partner on board with managing your family’s finances.
 It’s possible that you’ve even read books or taken courses to try to prove to your spouse that your finances are important.

 If this is you, I’m here to tell you there is hope!
-Do not give up!

 5 Keys to Talking About Money With Your Partner Without Conflict

-1. Know Your Spouse’s Dreams
+1. Understand and Respect Your Partner’s Dreams

-If your spouse won’t talk about money or other important matters without becoming disconnected or irritable, it could be a sign that you’re lacking connection in other areas as well.
+If your spouse won’t talk about money or other important matters without becoming disconnected or irritable, let me tell you something:

-When was the last time you and your spouse laughed together?
+- When was the last time you and your spouse laughed together?

-When was the last time you really blocked out other distractions and focused on each other?
+- When was the last time you really blocked out other distractions and focused on each other?

 Let’s face it: if you aren’t connecting as a couple, agreeing on how to manage your money isn’t going to happen.